A Distributed Computationally Aware Quantizer Design via Hyper Binning: A Discussion on Computational Information Theory and Comparison with Modular Schemes

-Coloring-based approaches have recently been devised exploiting the notion of characteristic graphs introduced by K\"{o}rner in \cite{korner1973coding}, which have then been used in characterizing rate bounds in various functional compression setups \cite{AlonOrlit1996}.
-We use the notation $H_{G_{X_1}}(X_1)$ to represent the graph entropy for the characteristic graph $G_{X_1}$ that captures the equivalence relation source $X_1$ builds for a given function $f$ on the source random variables $(X_1,\hdots,X_s)$.
-Similarly, the other sources have characteristic graphs $G_{X_1}, \hdots, G_{X_s}$, respectively.
+Exploiting the notion of characteristic graphs, the authors in \cite{AlonOrlit1996}, \cite{OrlRoc2001} have recently devised coloring-based approaches and used them in characterizing rate bounds in various functional compression setups.
+We use the notation $H_{G_{X_i}}(X_i)$ to represent the graph entropy for the characteristic graph $G_{X_i}$ that captures the equivalence relation source $X_i$ builds for a given function $f$ on the source random variables $(X_1,\hdots,X_s)$.